zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 Quantization implemented in Concrete ML is applied in two ways:

 1. Built-in models apply quantization internally and the user only needs to configure some quantization parameters.
 This approach requires little work by the user but may not be a one-size-fits-all solution for all types of models.
 The final quantized model is FHE-friendly and ready to predict over encrypted data.
-In this setting, Post-Training Quantization (PTQ) is for linear models, data quantization is used for tree-based models and, finally, Quantization Aware Training (QAT) is included in the built-in neural network models.
+In this setting, Post-Training Quantization (PTQ) is used for linear models, data quantization is used for tree-based models and, finally, Quantization Aware Training (QAT) is included in the built-in neural network models.
 1. For custom neural networks with more complex topology, obtaining FHE-compatible models with good accuracy requires QAT.
 Concrete ML offers the possibility for the user to perform quantization before compiling to FHE.
 This can be achieved through a third-party library that offers QAT tools, such as [Brevitas](https://github.com/Xilinx/brevitas) for PyTorch.
 In this approach, the user is responsible for implementing a full-integer model, respecting FHE constraints.
 Please refer to the [advanced QAT tutorial](../deep-learning/fhe_friendly_models.md) for tips on designing FHE neural networks.

 {% hint style="info" %}
-While Concrete ML quantizes machine learning models, the data the client has is often in floating point.
+While Concrete ML quantizes machine learning models, the data that the client has is often in floating point.
 Concrete ML models provide APIs to quantize inputs and de-quantize outputs.

 Note that the floating point input is quantized in the clear, meaning it is converted to integers before being encrypted.
 The model's outputs are also integers and decrypted before de-quantization.
 {% endhint %}